carpentries-incubator/reproducible-publications-quarto/_episodes/08-code-chunks.md

 > ## Tip: Many ways to run external code
 > There are at least 3-4 methods one can use to run external code, the best choice may just depend on the context or on your personal preference.
-All are a bit awkward because of relative paths, but better than copy/pasting code from elsewhere in your project (in our humble opinion):
+There's no method that's a clear winner, because there's an awkward quirk or another to each of them, but better than copy/pasting code from elsewhere in your project (in our humble opinion):
 >
 > 1. source()   -- [see more at bookdown.org](https://bookdown.org/yihui/rmarkdown-cookbook/source-script.html)
 > 2. sys.source()   -- [see more at bookdown.org](https://bookdown.org/yihui/rmarkdown-cookbook/source-script.html)
 > 3. knitr::read_chunk()  -- [see more at stackoverflow](https://stackoverflow.com/a/52398016)
-> 4. code() *in `{r}` header [see more at stackoverflow](https://stackoverflow.com/a/52400206)
 >
 > - another helpful page: http://zevross.com/blog/2014/07/09/making-use-of-external-r-code-in-knitr-and-r-markdown/
 {: .callout}